Trust disputes

 • Acting in a way that harms the trust.

-Most trusts will have a date by when they must be formally dissolved.
+Most trusts will have a date by which they must be formally dissolved.
 This process is known as vesting.
 The vesting date is usually included in the terms of the trust deed.
-In many trusts the vesting date is 80 years from when the trust was created.
+In many trusts, the vesting date is 80 years from when the trust was created.

 When a vesting date is reached, the trust must be dissolved.
-However, the trust may be dissolved prior to the vesting date, when:
+However, the trust may be dissolved before the vesting date, when:

 • It is revoked.
-A trust may contain a provision that allows the trustee or trustor to revoke the deed.
+A trust may contain a provision that allows the trustee or settlor to revoke the deed.

 • The beneficiaries have consented.
 All beneficiaries must be aged at least 18, and collectively decide to dissolve the trust, and the trustee must formally declare and record the trust as terminated.